 $775 per month starting price, billed annually.

 GateKeeperHQ is one of the more expensive software packages included here, but in that expensive box is a collection of useful tools and features not included with competitors’ products.
 The Gatekeeper core platform is a powerful workflow automation engine that scales to match a user’s needs on each contract or type of contract.
+Less suited to small business and better for companies with over 100 employees, GateKeeperHQ is a strong choice for any organization with a dedicated contracting team.

 Also included is a Vendor Portal that takes care of new client onboarding, saving a company from assigning this role to an employee and significantly increasing the number of incoming new clients that can be added.
 With GateKeeperHQ, vendors also have access to a Self-Service Dashboard to view contracts, documents, and other data.